Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/Default_Values_Mediator/README.md

     This script is used to stop the mediation device and deregister (log out) it from the SDH controller.
     The command line option -h and -s are provided also for this script.
     The script must be run with superuser privileges.
-    The arguments passed to this script are NOT stored in the file .mdevconf.
+    The arguments passed to this script are NOT stored in the file $HOME/.mdevconf.

   Since RESTconf call invoked in order to log in (log out) the mediation device to (from) the SDH controller are embedded in a PHP script, could be necessary install the following packages: